 DON'T: Treat transformation as an IT project

 This is the most damaging misconception.
-Digital transformation is a business transformation enabled by technology — not an IT infrastructure upgrade.
-When IT owns the initiative without deep business partnership, solutions solve the wrong problems and lack user adoption.
+Digital transformation is a business transformation that technology enables.
+It is not just an IT infrastructure upgrade.

 DON'T: Try to transform everything at once